 ||TOWN SERVICES > Taxes and Assessments

-House.
-An assessor can review your assessment in person and provide an
+An assessor will be available to review your assessment, answer any questions and provide an

 explanation specific to your property.

-you still don't agree with the assessed value of your property, you may
+you still disagree with the assessed value of your property, you may

 Please forward completed forms to: